-Dozens of hearses take Colombia crash victims toward final flight home
+Victims of Colombia crash take final flights home to Brazil

-MEDELLIN, Colombia Dozens of hearses carrying the coffins of those killed when a plane flying Brazil's Chapecoense soccer team crashed into a central Colombian mountain began leaving Medellin for the airport on Friday to be flown home.
+MEDELLIN, Colombia (Reuters) - Dozens of coffins carrying those killed when a plane flying Brazil's Chapecoense soccer team crashed into a Colombian mountain were loaded onto Brazilian air force planes for their final journey home on Friday.

-The disaster on Monday night killed 71 people and shocked soccer fans the world over.
+The disaster on Monday killed 71 people and shocked soccer fans the world over.
 The LAMIA Bolivia BAe146 airliner apparently ran out of fuel, lost electrical power and was preparing for an emergency landing when it crashed.

 Only six people survived, including three members of the soccer squad en route to the Copa Sudamericana final, the biggest game in its history.
-Video footage of players seated before takeoff showed them laughing and pulling faces at the camera.

 The tragedy plunged Latin America's largest nation, Brazil, into mourning as it reels from a deep recession and political crisis.

-The bodies and ashes of five Bolivians left on a Hercules aircraft earlier on Friday, and those of a Venezuelan will be on a commercial flight.
-The remains of a Paraguayan victim left Colombia late on Thursday.

-A convoy carrying the 64 dead Brazilians will leave the funeral home in Medellin beginning around noon on Friday, the Brazilian ambassador to Colombia told Reuters.
-They will be flown back to Brazil from Rionegro airport in the late afternoon on air force planes.
+A convoy carrying the 64 dead Brazilians made its way from a funeral home in the Colombian city of Medellin to Rionegro airport, where coffins were solemnly accompanied into the bellies of the planes by a military honor guard.

-The coffins are scheduled to arrive early on Saturday morning for funeral services in Chapeco, the club's small farming hometown in southern Brazil.
+The remains are scheduled to arrive early on Saturday morning for funeral services in Chapeco, the club's small farming hometown in southern Brazil.

 Temporary structures in the team's stadium will shelter the coffins of players, staff and journalists for an open-air wake.

 Some 100,000 fans, about half the city's population, are likely to attend, as is Gianni Infantino, president of world soccer governing body FIFA.
-Brazilian President Michel Temer was due to fly to Chapeco on Saturday morning.
+Brazilian President Michel Temer will attend a ceremony at the Chapeco airport after the coffins arrive, but he will not be at the wake in the stadium, his office said.

+The pilot's father-in-law, Roger Pinto Molina, apologized to the Brazilian people, after the publication of documents from Bolivian aviation authorities showing the airline ignored advice to use an alternative flight plan.

+"We want to say to millions of Brazilians, especially the families, sons, parents and brothers in Chapeco that we are very sorry," Molina, a former Bolivian senator living in exile in Brazil, told GloboNews.

 The mood in Chapeco was subdued on Friday as some schools resumed classes, but city hall remained officially in mourning.
 Dozens of fans continued a vigil at the Chapecoense stadium as an impromptu shrine continued to swell with fresh flowers and handmade posters.

+The bodies and ashes of five Bolivian victims of the crash left Colombia on a Hercules aircraft on Friday.
+Those of a Venezuelan victim were sent home on a commercial flight and the remains of a Paraguayan victim left Colombia late on Thursday.

-Bolivia will take "drastic measures" to determine what caused the crash, President Evo Morales told a news conference on Friday.
-Earlier this week, the country suspended LAMIA's operating license and replaced the national aviation authority's management.
+Bolivia will take "drastic measures" to determine what caused the crash, President Evo Morales told a news conference.
+The country has suspended LAMIA's operating license and replaced the national aviation authority's management.

-Two black boxes from the crash site on a muddy hillside in wooded highlands near the town of La Union will be sent this week for examination by experts in Britain, where the jet was manufactured, officials said.
+Two black boxes from the crash site on a muddy hillside in wooded highlands near the town of La Union will be sent for examination by experts in Britain, where the jet was manufactured.

-The Colombian aviation authority's initial investigation confirmed Bolivian pilot Miguel Quiroga's final words to the control tower at Medellin's airport on a crackly recording obtained by local media.
+The Colombian aviation authority's initial investigation confirmed pilot Miguel Quiroga's final words to the control tower at Medellin's airport on a crackly recording obtained by local media.

 He can be heard telling the control tower the plane was "in total failure, total electrical failure, without fuel."